NanoRosetta® NanoFiche Archival

-For the production of nano inscribed nickel wafers or plates, the archival data is first submitted by the customer, organized sequentially or indexed in a manner determined by the customer.
-After file conversion and other preparation for NanoRosetta processing, the documents or other data is then recorded onto a glass wafer by modulating a laser beam in a spiral or concentric manner using a polar raster direct laser etch.
-A “father” nickel master is made from this inscribed glass wafer and intermediate “mother” and final ”son” electroforms in nickel can then be generated from this nickel “father” master wafer.
-Polymer copies can also be provided in lieu of nickel “sons.”
-Analog and digital data, or both on the same wafer, can be archived.
+For the production of nano inscribed nickel wafers or plates, the archival data in the form of pdf format is first submitted and organized sequentially or indexed systematically.
+After file conversion and other preparation for NanoRosetta processing, the documents or other data are then recorded onto a glass wafer by modulating a laser beam in a spiral or concentric manner using a polar raster direct laser etch.
+A matrix process in electroforming creates “father” nickel master from the inscribed glass wafer.
+An intermediate “mother” and final ”son” can then be generated from this nickel “father” master wafer.
+For mass production, polymer copies can also be provided in lieu of nickel “sons.”
+We also have the ability to combine digital data (CD or DVD) and analog human readable formats on the same disc,

 Why adopt NanoRosetta for permanent archival preservation?

 - Nickel has a much longer life span than microfilm, up to thousands of years.

 - Nickel is resistant to high temperatures, water damage, and electromagnetic disruption, eliminating the need for expensive control of temperature and humidity.

 - No need for future migration of digital data, as long as a microscope (lenses) and light (sun) are available.